Siberian tiger: Skull

 The skull of the Siberian tiger is characterized by its large size.
 The facial region is very powerful and very broad in the region of the canines.
 The skull prominences, especially in the sagittal crest and crista occipitalis, are very high and strong in old males, and often much more massive than usually observed in the biggest skulls of Bengal tigers.
 The size variation in skulls of Siberian tigers ranges from 331 to 383 mm in nine individuals measured.
 A female skull is always smaller and never as heavily built and robust as that of a male.
 The height of the sagittal crest in its middle part reaches as much as 27 mm, and in its posterior part up to 46 mm.

 Female skulls range from 279.7 to 310.2 mm.
-The skulls of male Caspian tigers from Turkestan had a maximum length of 297.0 to 365.8 mm, while that of females measured 195.7 to 255.5 mm.
-A tiger killed on the Sumbar River in Kopet Dag in January 1954 had a greatest skull length of 385 mm, which is considerably more than the known maximum for this population and slightly exceeds that of most Siberian tigers.
-However, its condylobasal length was only 305 mm, smaller than those of the Siberian tigers, with a maximum recorded condylobasal length of 342 mm.
-The biggest skull of a Siberian tiger from northeast China measured 406 mm in length, which is about 20–30 mm more than the maximum skull lengths of tigers from the Amur region and northern India, with the exception of a skull of a northern Indian tiger from the vicinity of Nagina, which measured 16.25 in "over the bone".
+The biggest skull of a Siberian tiger from northeast China measured 406 mm in length, which is about 20–30 mm more than the maximum skull lengths of tigers from the Amur region and northern India.